 Its role is to outline the objectives with respect to parking that The City aims to achieve to successfully implement the goals of the Municipal Development Plan, Calgary Transportation Plan and other policy documents.
 It also provides a planning framework for how parking should be provided in the city, the roles and responsibilities in governing parking policy, and what needs and objectives should be met in doing so.
-Finally, the Calgary Parking Policies provides both The City and the Calgary Parking Authority (CPA) with the policy framework that Council wants to achieve with respect to the provision, financing and operation of parking in Calgary.
+Finally, the Calgary Parking Policies provides City Administration with the policy framework that Council wants to achieve with respect to the provision, financing and operation of parking in Calgary.
 Figure 1 illustrates the hierarchy of plans and how the parking strategy guides policy and implementation.